-- Information in the GMS system should match the information on the Summary Expenditure Report produced by the District's local cost accounting system. - Indirect costs cannot exceed allowable maximum per claim and can only be claimed based on the direct costs for each reporting period. - The District is required to attach Summary and Detail Expenditure Reports and supporting documentation. - Claims should be reviewed by LEAs for accuracy and allowability before being submitted to OSDE.
+- Information in the GMS system should match the information on the Summary Expenditure Report produced by the LEAs local cost accounting system. - Indirect costs cannot exceed allowable maximum per claim and can only be claimed based on the direct costs for each reporting period. - The LEA is required to attach Summary and Detail Expenditure Reports and supporting documentation. - The Office of Federal Programs requires expenditure reports to include site level expenditures. - Claims should be reviewed by LEAs for accuracy and allowability before being submitted to OSDE.